-An employee who works two and one-half hours of overtime immediately before or following his/her scheduled hours of work shall receive a meal allowance of \$7.
-One-half hour with pay shall be allowed the employee in order that he/she may take a meal break either at or adjacent to his/her place of work.
+An employee who works two and one-half hours of overtime immediately before or following their scheduled hours of work shall receive a meal allowance of \$7.
+One-half hour with pay shall be allowed the employee in order that they may take a meal break either at or adjacent to their place of work.

-(a) This clause shall not apply to part-time employees until the requirements of Article 16.9 (Overtime for Part-Time Employees) have been met.

-(b) In the case of an employee called out on overtime to work on a rest day, this clause will apply only to hours worked outside his/her regular shift times or period of availability for a normal workday.
+- (a) This clause shall not apply to part-time employees until the requirements of Article 16.9 (Overtime for Part-Time Employees) have been met. - (b) In the case of an employee called out on overtime to work on a rest day, this clause will apply only to hours worked outside their regular shift times or period of availability for a normal workday.